 For years, I (unknowingly) held a grudge against my husband, Joe, for the “relaxed” way he likes (and still does) to maintain his home-office desk.
 I’ve always preferred things to be organized.
 No wasted time having to look for things.
 Seems like the right thing to me.
 We’ve had a fair amount of discussion in the past years about which of us was thinking about the system of (dis)organization correctly.
 It seemed to me as though he didn’t regard my feelings about it.
 It felt like my opinion had no real value to him.
 Joe would assert that since this was his desk, he should be able to keep it as he wanted.
 He felt as though his opinion had no value to me.
 At some point, just in the last few years, the Holy Spirit has prompted me to think differently about the situation.
 Joe really hasn’t been sinning against me.
 Granted, he still searches for papers at times, but there’s no law against paper-hunting expeditions.
 No sin….just preference; a different way of doing things.
 There’s no personal violation involved which should be enforced by desk-police, but I proudly saw myself as a potential recruit.
 I’m still a work in progress, but my Turn Around Time has become shorter by God’s grace.
 At times, I’ll even help Joe search as we unearth artifacts beneath the piles of paper….particularly if I sense he’ll be swallowed up by evil desk monsters.

 I firmly believe, if we’d all spend less time focused on having to be “right”, and more time learning to grow in righteousness, our grudges would be substantially reduced.
 (I need to be reminded of this constantly.)
 Having to be right kills relationships.
 Our sin nature loves to be right because it feels powerful.
 However, it puts the other person in a defensively, difficult position.
 Think about it.
-Either they’ll give up out of frustration, because they know they’ll be proven wrong, which in turn, gives them the message they’re inferior, less informed, stupid, and/or a loser.
+Either they’ll give up out of frustration, because they know they’ll be proven wrong, which in turn, gives them the message which says they’re inferior, less informed, stupid, and/or a loser.
 Or, they’ll have to argue, fight, and claw for the power seat which is exhausting and debilitating.
 Either position will eventually get old, and the other person will retreat or walk away from the relationship.
 This may be fleshed out physically or emotionally, but they’ll eventually withdraw.
 No one likes a “know-it-all”.
 Ouch.
 Having to be right means we think we have something to prove to others because we want others to see our competence.
 Growing in righteousness means we’ve taken hold of the confidence offered to us in Christ, and we don’t have to strive for man’s approval.

 Instead of seeking vindication or revenge through your grudge-holding against the one who has offended or annoyed you, strive for peace by not keeping score or holding accounts.
 Love keeps no record of wrongs.
 (I Cor.
 13:5) Instead of dwelling on the memory of the offense, choose to remember the mercy and grace God has shown to all of us who are full of sin.
 (Matt.
 18:21-35) Who are we to refuse mercy toward others?
 If our thought is that we haven’t done to others what they have done to us, then our biggest problem isn’t the other person… it’s blindness to our own sin.